Intersections of blocks of cyclotomic Hecke algebras: Extension to the spetsial case

 Let $W$ be a \emph{spetsial} (finite) complex reflection group on $V=\CC^n$ (see \cite[\S3]{MaICM}).
 Let moreover $\vhi\in\GL(V)$ be normalising $W$.
 Then attached to the \emph{spets} $\GG:=(V,W\vhi)$ there is a set of \emph{unipotent characters $\Uch(\GG)$} together with a \emph{degree} function

 and an action of $N_{\GL(V)}(W\vhi)$ on $\Uch(\GG)$ (see \cite{Lu93} for the non-rational Coxeter groups, \cite{Ma95} and \cite[Thm~8.4]{Ma00} for the non-real cases, and also \cite{BMM14} for explicit tables for primitive~$W$).
 If $W$ is a Weyl group, $\Uch(\GG)$ are just the (labels of the) unipotent characters of an associated finite reductive group of rational type $W\vhi$ together with their degree polynomials.
 For any root of unity $\ze$ and $\Phi:=x-\ze$, there is defined a subset of \emph{$\Phi$-cuspidal} elements of $\Uch(\GG)$.
 A (unipotent) \emph{$\Phi$-cuspidal pair} of $\GG$ is a pair $(\LL,\la)$ where $\LL$ is a $\Phi$-split Levi of $\GG$ and $\la\in\Uch(\LL)$ is $\Phi$-cuspidal.
-For $(\LL,\la)$ a $\Phi$-cuspidal pair let $W_\GG(\LL,\la)$ be the stabiliser of $\la$ in $W_\GG(\LL)$ (see \cite[Ax.~4.3]{BMM14}).
+For $(\LL,\la)$ a $\Phi$-cuspidal pair let $W_\GG(\LL,\la)$ be the stabiliser of $\la$ in $W_\GG(\LL)$ (see \cite[Rem.~4.4]{BMM14}).
+It turns out by inspection \cite[Rem.~4.15]{BMM14} that this is again a complex reflection group.
 Attached to $(\LL,\la)$ is also a Hecke algebra $\cH(W_\GG(\LL,\la),x)$ in one parameter $x$ (a specialisation of the generic Hecke algebra of $W_\GG(\LL,\la)$ for parameters specified in \cite{Ma95,Ma97,BMM14}) naturally isomorphic (via the specialisation $x\mapsto\ze$ and Tits' deformation theorem) to the group algebra of $W_\GG(\LL,\la)$ over a splitting field.
 This Hecke algebra should carry a canonical symmetrising form with associated Schur elements denoted $S_\chi$, see Section~\ref{subsec:cyc}.
 According to \cite[Ax.~4.31]{BMM14}, there is a partition

 into \emph{$\Phi$-Harish-Chandra series}, where the union runs through representatives of $W$-orbits of $\Phi$-cuspidal pairs $(\LL,\la)$ for $\GG$, and as in the case of finite reductive groups (Theorem~\ref{thm:label}), for any such $(\LL,\la)$ there is a bijection